 To develop a corps of well-informed volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities.

 The Central Texas Chapter has been fast tracked to convert to the new TPWD Volunteer Management System for reporting your service and AT hours.
-Orientation and training is upcoming for all new and current members.
+Orientation and training is scheduled for March 10, 2015 at our PACE meeting for all new and current members.

 The Volunteer Management System (VMS) is a web-based software system for tracking and managing volunteer hours soon to be implemented by all Texas Master Naturalist Chapters statewide.